TK94975/MS_What_IF/README.md

 ```bash
     npm run dev
 ```
-It should open up your browser and display the users table with some dummy users.
+It should open up your browser and display a demo page.
+Additionally go to `http://localhost:3000/users` and check if you see a users table with some dummy users if server/mysql is working properly.